 Right to Object to Processing

-You have the right to object the processing of your personal information at any time, but only where that processing is has our legitimate interests as its legal basis.
-If you raise an objection, we have an opportunity to demonstrate that we have compelling legitimate interests which override your rights and freedoms.
+You have the right to object the processing of your personal information at any time, but only where our processing relies on legitimate interests as a legal basis.
+If you raise an objection, we will consider your objection request and write to you to explain whether your request is upheld or refused.

 Automated Decision Making